chaseruskin/legoHDL/ROADMAP.md

 - [ ] ** use a -args flag to indicate all following arguments are to be passed to the build script? -> this would enable lots of flags available for export, build, and run commands (possibly also then get rid of run command by adding an '-export' flag to build command) (flag examples: -no-clean, -quiet, ...?)

-- [ ] same routine for checking duplicate market names (evaulated as .lower()) needs to hold true as well for routines for profile keys and workspace keys
 - [ ] allow users to simply enter a git remote url for adding a market rather than a key/value pair (name is already handled in the .mrkt file)

 - [ ] add docstrings to every function/method